Data Science

 - critical thinking and problem-solving skills, particularly in handling large data sets and developing machine learning models.

-Studying this course will prepare you for a career path in roles in a range of fields:
+Studying this course will prepare you for a career path in a range of fields:

 - data scientist: analysing complex data to drive business solutions